lunarc/cpp_course/docs/docs/language.md

 ### Character types

-* represents a character in the implementation character set
-* 8-bits on most systems
-* Character sets often guaranteed to contain numeric characters, 26 letters of the english alphabet and common delimiters
+Character types contain values that correspond to the values from a character set.
+Character sets are guaranteed to contain numeric characters, 26 letters of the english alphabet and common delimiters.
+The smallest character type is **char**, which should be at least 8 bits (0..255).
+This can vary from different systems.
+The default type, **char**, is unsigned.
+There is also a signed version (-128..127).
+To support additional character sets there are alos additional character types:

-* Check implementation
-* signed char -128..127
-* unsigned char 0..255
-* char is dependent on implementation
-* int(c) can return both variants
+ * **char16_t** - at least 16 bits
+ * **char32_t** - at least 32 bits
+ * **wchar_t** - supporting the largest character set

+It is possible to convert from **char** to integer using the **int()** function.

 === "Code"